Let our pool experts bring your pool or spa back to life.

 Pool heater repair

 Swimming pool heaters are a complex combination of parts and systems running on both electricity and natural gas to keep your pool warm during the cooler months.
 Over the years, corrosion, debris, ventilation issues, and blockage can cause your swimming pool heater to malfunction or break down.
-The professional technicians at Church Pest & Pool can repair or install any heating equipment, including Pentair, Hayward, and Jandy.
+The professional technicians at Church Pool Services can repair or install any heating equipment, including Pentair, Hayward, and Jandy.

 If your swimming pool’s equipment isn’t performing at its peak or it’s just plain broken, call us to schedule a service call.